How to contribute code to an existing project¶

-When you have assigned a reviewer and removed the WIP marker, your reviewer will read through your code and make comments on the merge request page.
+When you have assigned a reviewer and removed the Draft marker, your reviewer will read through your code and make comments on the merge request page.
 Some of these comments might be requests for you to make further changes to your work.

 The person who reviews your merge request should NEVER have authored any commits on your feature branch.
 If for some reason a reviewer needs to contribute to your branch, they should re-assign the merge request to a new reviewer.

 Once your reviewer has read through your commits, they should write a comment summarising their feedback.
 Usually, your reviewer will ask for further changes.
 These should just be added to the branch as further commits.
 When you feel you have resolved all the problems raised in the discussion, it is your responsibility to tell the reviewer.
 The easiest way to do this is just to add a comment to the discussion, ideally AT-ing the reviewer (i.e. mentioning @snim2) when you do.

 What if my feature branch is not up to date with the target branch?¶

 Sometimes another feature branch will be merged into your target branch (e.g.

 develop) before your merge request has been completed.